-- iii) Another statement on page 9 reads as follows: "Baier and Bergstrand (2009) suggest applying a first-order Taylor expansion to the explanatory variables and then using OLS to estimate the gravity model specified with the transformed variables.
+iii) Another statement on page 9 reads as follows: "Baier and Bergstrand (2009) suggest applying a first-order Taylor expansion to the explanatory variables and then using OLS to estimate the gravity model specified with the transformed variables.
 The focus in this paper is on estimation (not in comparative statics) and therefore the simple average weights (1/N) are used in the MR construction, instead of the GDP shares used as weights in Baier and Bergstrand (2009)."
 Given this statement, I am a little bit puzzled why the authors use the Baier and Bergstrand (2009) first-order Taylor expansion.
 My understanding of the paper of Baier and Bergstrand (2009) is that they wanted to suggest a simple methodology that allows for counterfactual analysis.
-If you do not focus on the counterfactual analysis, the easiest thing you may want to do is to use a fixed effects specification. - iv) Related to point iii): On page 10 the authors write: "Estimating equation (2) by OLS would yield identical coefficients to other estimates used to obtain unbiased gravity equation coefficients (fixed effects and CNLS), although as with any linear approximation, an approximation error is introduced."
-Actually, the Baier and Bergstrand (2009) methodology is numerically identical to fixed effects estimation if you use a balanced sample, i.e. one that has the same importers and exporters and includes the x{ii} -observations.
-But the CNLS is not.
-Coefficients will in general not be identical between CNLS and fixed effects.
+If you do not focus on the counterfactual analysis, the easiest thing you may want to do is to use a fixed effects specification.

+Answer to 1.iii):

+We agree with the invited reader.
+A discussion about the convenience of using Baier and Bergstrand (2009) methodology is provided in the revised version in pages 9 and 10: